Xi and Putin hail tightening ties in call hours after Trump inauguration

 The call between the two autocrats comes as both closely watch Trump’s return to the White House.

-The two leaders have each publicly expressed a hope to reset fraught relations with the US under the new administration.
-Trump has also signaled interest in engaging with or meeting both leaders early in his presidency, though it’s still unclear how conciliatory or hardline the new administration will be toward either US rival.
+Both Putin and Xi have each publicly suggested a hope to reset fraught relations with the US under the new administration.

+Xi and Trump held their own call Friday ahead of the inauguration, where Xi advocated a “new starting point” for advancing US-China relations.

-Xi told Putin about that phone call during the two leaders’ more than hour-and-a-half conversation Tuesday, according to Kremlin aide Yury Ushakov.
+Xi told Putin about that phone call during the two leaders’ more than hour-and-a-half conversation Tuesday, according to Kremlin aide Yury Ushakov, who added that the timing of the Xi-Putin call was unrelated to Trump’s inauguration.

 A diplomatic triangle?